bluedevelz/scholars-discovery-setup/README.md

 Instructions:

 1) git clone git@github.com:vivo-community/scholars-discovery.git
-2) `docker-compose up`
+2) git clone git@github.com:vivo-project/sample-data.git

-Assumes the scholars-discovery code is checked out into the `scholars-discovery` directory.
+NOTE: everything assumes the scholars-discovery code is checked out into the `scholars-discovery` directory, and `sample-data` into a `sample-data` directory

+If you have already imported data (see below) can just run:

+3) `docker-compose up`

+else (import some data)

+3) `cd data-importer`
+4) `./gradlew build` (or `gradlew.bat` on Windows)
+5) `./gradlew run --args='openvivo --import'`

+That should (after 5-10 minutes) put data in the data-imported/openvivo directory.
+Then

+6) `docker-compose up`

-You can change this to false after the first start up has finished (it imports some sample data into a mariadb instance)
+You can also change this to false after the first start up has finished and imported into the index succesfully

 ```yaml
 middleware: